czampath/fantech-rgb-cli/wireshark/README.md

 ## Wireshark USB Traffic Capture Guide

+**Note:** This guide is specifically tailored for FANTECH RGB devices that are non-AuraSync-compatible.

 1. **Install Wireshark with USBPcap:**
    Ensure you have Wireshark installed with USBPcap support.
 USBPcap enables Wireshark to capture USB traffic on Windows.